phetsims/sun/doc/AccordionBox.md

 * Accordion boxes can also be useful for teachers to ask predictive questions.
 * Can contain non-interactive readouts, interactive controls, but not sprites (e.g., draggable toolbox items).

-### Components of an Accordion Box
-Adapted from: ARIA Pracrices 1.1, [section 3.1 Accordion](https://www.w3.org/TR/wai-aria-practices/#accordion)
-* Accordion Header: Title for the box (usually a heading with a +/- icon signalling expand/collapse behaviour).
-The accordion header could also be an icon representing a section of content that can be shown or hidden.
-* Accordion Panel: Section of content associated with an accordion header.

 ## Aesthetic Considerations
 * If space is a concern, the title can be hidden while the accordion box is expanded.